Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Introduction

-One approach to source distribution estimation is empirical Bayes \citep{Robbins1956empiricalbayes,efron1972empiricalbayes}.
+A common approach to source distribution estimation is empirical Bayes \citep{Robbins1956empiricalbayes,efron1972empiricalbayes}.
 Empirical Bayes uses hierarchical models in which each observation is modeled as arising from different parameters $p(x_i|\theta_i)$.
 The hyper-parameters of the prior (and thus the source $q_{\phi}$) are found by optimizing the marginal likelihood $p(D)= \prod_{i} \int p(x_i |\theta) q_{\phi}(\theta) d\theta$ over $\phi$.
 Empirical Bayes has been successfully applied to a range of applications \citep{Lee2003OpticalHB, Leng2013RNAHB, ThraneGWpopulationinference}.
-However, the empirical Bayes approach is typically not applicable to models with intractable likelihoods, which is usually the case for scientific simulators.
-Using surrogate models for such likelihoods, empirical Bayes has been extended to increasingly more complicated parameterizations $\phi$ of the prior distribution, including neural networks \citep{Wang2019EmpiricalBayes,Vandegar2020}.
+However, empirical Bayes is typically not applicable to models with intractable likelihoods, which is usually the case for scientific simulators.
+Using surrogate models for such likelihoods, empirical Bayes has been extended to increasingly more complicated parameterizations $\phi$ of the source distribution, including neural networks \citep{Wang2019EmpiricalBayes,Vandegar2020}.

 A more general issue, however, is that the source distribution problem can often be ill-posed without the introduction of a hyper-prior or other regularization principles, as also noted in \citet{Vandegar2020}: Distinct source distributions $q(\theta)$ can give rise to the same data distribution $q^{\#}(x)$ when pushed through the simulator $p(x|\theta)$ (Fig.~\ref{fig:entropy}, illustrative example in Appendix~\ref{app:uniqueness}).